-Recent decades have seen an increase in the demand for skilled Make-Up Artists to work with actors/actresses, politicians, theatre productions, and for television and movies.
-The Make-Up Artist is usually a member of a team including the hairdresser and wardrobe specialist.
-As part of this team, the Make-Up Artist works to transform the actor into the character.
+The art of applying make-up goes back at least 6000 years.
+Ancient Egyptian Pharaohs would employ specially trained servants to apply cosmetics in order to make them appear more like the gods.
+Recent decades have seen an increase in the demand for skilled make-up artists to work with actors/actresses, politicians, theatre productions, and for television and movies.
+A make-up artist is usually a member of a team including the hairdresser and wardrobe specialist.
+As part of this team, the make-up artist works to transform the actor into the character.

-The entertainment and fashion industry currently employs the largest margin of Make-Up Artists today.
-Make-Up Artists may be employed by a company, an individual, or work as freelance artists paid per job.
-In large entertainment areas, Make-Up Artists have unions and associations that they belong to.
+The entertainment and fashion industry currently employs the largest margin of make-up artists today.
+Make-up artists may be employed by a company, an individual, or work as freelance artists paid per job.
+In large entertainment areas, make-up artists have unions and associations that they belong to.

 What does a Make-Up Artist do?

-A Make-Up Artist must skillfully transform the human canvas into the desired character or appearance within an allotted timeframe.
+A make-up artist must skillfully transform the human canvas into the desired character or appearance within an allotted timeframe.
 They will often work with their clients to enhance their physical features and create a flawless appearance.
-Professional and well established Make-Up Artists can also serve as columnists and editors for beauty and style magazines.
+Professional and well established make-up artists can also serve as columnists and editors for beauty and style magazines.
 They may serve as experts on panels and write books and have their own blogs on the subject of make-up application.

-Make-Up Artists must have a broad range of common skills, but can specialize in many different types of make-up and application techniques including:
+A make-up artist needs to have a broad range of common skills, but can specialize in many different types of make-up and application techniques including: